What are the highlights of the city of San Sebastian in Spain

-San Sebastian is at the beguining of the Northern Way Section 1.
+San Sebastian is at the beginning of the Northern Way or Camino del Norte.

-Tradition and modernity go hand in hand in this “small” big city with touches of the Belle Époque (Golden Age) that has a top-flight cultural agenda with its international film and jazz festivals and its first-class cultural programme.
+Tradition and modernity go hand in hand in this “small” big city with touches of the Belle Époque (Golden Age), which has a top-flight cultural agenda with its international film and jazz festivals and first-class cultural programme.

 In the oldest part of San Sebastián, the churches of San Vicente and Santa María del Coro await you, the former Gothic and the latter Renaissance-Baroque.
 An old Dominican convent is nowadays the San Telmo Museum, whose archaeological and ethnographic collections, together with its paintings, are worth a leisurely visit.
 These busy streets lead you to the porticoed Plaza de la Constitución.
 Among its many balconies – numbered and painted white, betraying its origin as a bullring – stands the old Neoclassical City Hall, converted into the Municipal Library.